Teradata/mulesoft-samples/readme.md

 This repository contains samples of different projects that can be imported into Mulesoft's AnyPoint studio to illustrate the integration of Teradata JDBC connector with mulesoft.

+The samples are illustrated in a way the user can reproduce them by using AnyPoint Studio IDE, however, it is also possible to import the folders to the IDE.

 ## Table of contents

 This repository contains the following samples.